 Life Skills Examples

 Many skills are necessary for our daily life.
-Of course, it depends on what stage of life you are at.
+Of course, it depends on what stage of life you are in.
 Moreover, the skills may vary from person to person.
 Here are some special skills that will help you achieve independence and self-reliance.

 Some Common Life Skills-